Basement blindness and a foreboding realized

 Luna, the youngest of Dana’s five sisters, told me about Dana, 24.

-They were living in apartment in Hamad City, an apartment complex in Khan Younis in the central Gaza Strip, when the Israeli attacks began last October.
+They were living in an apartment in Hamad City, an apartment complex in Khan Younis in the central Gaza Strip, when the Israeli attacks began last October.

 Dana left their apartment to stay with her parents.
 Her father, Hassan al-Saqqa, who is also a doctor, was still working.
 But his car had been destroyed by an Israeli missile and he had to find other ways of getting to work, a worry to his family.